AdobeXD/plugin-samples/migrations/index.md

 };
 ```

-Review the specifics of these panel lifecycle methods in the [references](/reference/ui/panels/index.md) before moving on.
+Review the specifics of these panel lifecycle methods in the [panel-object API reference](/reference/structure/handlers.md#panel) before moving on.

 ### 3. Review your modal `main.js` code

-Let's first look at the `main.js` file of your modal plugin:
+Let's first look at the `main.js` file of your original modal-dialog plugin:

 ```js
 const { selection } = require("scenegraph"); // [1]